Znergy/aws-lambda-cognito-auth/README.md

 var password = event.password; // Password_12345
 var email = event.email; // ryan@example.com
 ```

 You can then swap out the static fields for these dynamic variables and make 'real' authentication calls to AWS Cognito

 ## Important Notes
 This is not the most secure way of handling a users password and there are plenty of ways to increase the security/handling of the users password.
 For this scenario, I'm keeping the code relatively simple and avoiding convoluting the core reason for this repository.

 ## Contact
-* Name: Ryan Jones
+Ryan Jones

-* Email: ryanjonesirl@gmail.com
+ryanjonesirl@gmail.com

-* Please feel free to reach out with any questions, concerns, or bugs.
+Please feel free to reach out with any questions, concerns, or bugs.
 Thank you!